 The LBJ Freeway (I-635) is the major circumferential roadway in the Dallas region.
 The total length of the corridor is 21 miles.
 Traffic on certain portions of the LBJ Freeway is heavily congested for many hours of each day.
 The major attractors in this portion of the Dallas/Fort Worth region include regional malls, thriving business districts, and adjacent residential communities.
 Currently, the West Section facility consists of eight general-purpose lanes and one HOV lane in each direction.
 The facility will be upgraded with up to six managed lanes (three in each direction).
 The proposed lane configuration would vary - the West Section would have six express lanes, the East Section from US-75 to I-30 would vary from having four express lanes (two in each direction) to having two reversible lanes to I-30.
 The LBJ express lane project design uses variable tolling to provide free-flowing traffic conditions and connections to transit centers to support Bus Rapid Transit (BRT).
-This project is being actively implemented as a "Comprehensive Development Agreement" (CDA) geared toward a concession approach.
+The West Section is being actively implemented as a "Comprehensive Development Agreement" (CDA) geared toward a concession approach and the East Section is being deferred until seed funds become available.